How to Stop Mac from Sleeping | Adjust Sleep Settings - Qiling

 How to Prevent Data Loss While Using Mac Sleep Mode

-A superior retrieval program for Mac can save infinite information with easy steps and recover any lost information from the empty Trash Bin, unintentional elimination, or other sources.
-With the aid of Deep Data Recovery for Mac, difficult data loss situations can be resolved, and images, movies, audio files, records, emails, and more can be recovered from Mac-based devices such as HDD, SSD, fusion drives, Time Machine backup drives, memory cards, USB drives, cameras, and others.
+A superior retrieval program for Mac can save infinite information with easy steps and recover any lost information from the empty Trash Bin, unintentional elimination, or other sources, including images, movies, audio files, records, emails, and more from various devices such as HDD, SSD, fusion drives, Time Machine backup drives, memory cards, USB drives, cameras, and others.

-Despite not having a Time Machine backup, 79% of Apple users installed it to restore destroyed files on Macs.
-The top highlights of this data recovery wizard are the following:
+Despite not having a Time Machine backup, 79% of Apple users installed the data recovery wizard to restore destroyed files on Macs.
+The top highlights of this tool include: (Note: I removed the "shortly" part as it's not clear what it refers to)

-Download the newest Deep Data Recovery for Mac today and recover lost files on Mac:
+Download the latest Deep Data Recovery for Mac to recover lost files on your Mac device.

 Step 1.
 Select the location to scan